wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <h3>Monte Carlo Analysis</h3>

-Why we need Monte Carlo:
+* Why we need Monte Carlo:
-* NOT all gates within the chips are identical, even set in identical width/length/technology.
+	* Not all gates within the chips are identical, even set in identical width/length/technology.
 	* Process Variance exists within the chips.
 	* As long as it is functioning, it might be good?

-Purpose of Monte Carlo:
+* Purpose of Monte Carlo:
 	* Investigate how device mismatches in a circuit can affect the circuit as a whole.
 	* Done based on statistical distributions and calculate each parameter randomly according to a statistical distribution model.
 	* The result is a range of possible outcome values.
 	* Calculate the probabilities of different outcomes and perform additional analyses.

 From the guest lecture for Cornell ECE 5545, Cerebras by Sean Lie available at [https://www.youtube.com/watch?v=5_qVob2Vwf8](https://www.youtube.com/watch?v=5_qVob2Vwf8), it discussed how the real-world large chip design needs to consider such a variance.

 Within the MDL, it allows different statistic block to specify the statistic variation patterns.
 The statistics blocks allow you to specify batch-to-batch (process) and per-instance (mismatch) variations for netlist parameters.
 These statistically-varying netlist parameters can be referenced by models or instances in the main netlist and may represent IC manufacturing process variation or component variations for board-level designs.

 <h3>Lab assignements</h3>

 Based on the provided example, students are expected to find and compute explore the various parameters of 45nm gpdk library.
 Below are the ones we do for this semester.
   * Use the $ I_{ds} $  Versus $ V_{ds} $ graph (for fixed $ V_{gs} $) to calculate the channel length modulation coefficient ($\lambda$) (NMOS), when  $ V_{gs}=V_{dd}, V_{ds}=[0,V_{dd}] $
   * Calculate velocity saturation ($ c_{ox}\cdot v_{sat} $ ) (NMOS), when $ V_{gs}=V_{dd}, V_{ds}\in [0,V_{dd}] $
   * Print a set of Saturation Voltage ($V_{DSat}$)  (NMOS) when $ V_{gs}=[0,0.02,V_{dd}]V_{dd}, V_{ds}=V_{dd}], V_{bs}=0$